fusion94/testflight-module/README.md

 Appcelerator is a registered trademark of Appcelerator, Inc. Appcelerator Titanium is a trademark of Appcelerator, Inc.

-TestFlight is a registered trademark of TestFLight
+TestFlight is a registered trademark of TestFlight